NickJanes/NickJanes/README.md

 ## Hi, I'm Nick Janes!
-I'm a dedicated back end developer with a passion for building unique solutions with technology.
+I'm a dedicated software engineer with a passion for building unique solutions with technology.
 I've built tons of fun projects across a plethora of domains such as web dev, game dev, computer networking, AI and more.
-I thrive on curiosity and am always seeking to satiate it through learning and building.
+I'm very curios and am always seeking new opportunities to learn and build.
 Shoot me an email and say hello! nickjanes1998@gmail.com

 ## Experience
+- iD Tech Instructor (Summer 2024) | AI, VR Game Dev with Unity, Game Dev with Unreal Engine
 - Full Stack Engineer Intern (Summer 2023) | Odoo Inc

 ## Technologies